meric/meric.github.com/README.md

 ## How have I done before?

-#### Previous client for whom I built:
-- JSON API that connects to a payment processor as well as allowing users to access their proprietary technology.
-- Android Application in Python

     Eric is smart, hard-working, cheerful, enthusiastic, quick-learning, and a creative problem solver.
 We've called upon him several times at very short notice, when we needed to throw together a demo, or hack up